marcgris-hub/littlegreenmyths/README.md

 towards sustainability is about making smart decisions, and it starts with knowing the real facts.
 Embrace the adventure of mythbusting and watch as your choices propel you towards a truly green future. <a href="https://www.hotspringjourneys.com">Hot Spring Journeys</a> highlights the beauty of hot springs.  <a href="https://www.yourbugclub.com">Your Bug Club</a> shares the fun side of learning about insects.
-Is it Passive Income <a href="https://www.isitpassiveincome.com">Is it passive income</a> provides tips for creating passive income.
+ <a href="https://www.isitpassiveincome.com">Is it Passive Income</a> provides tips for creating passive income.